tuhinjubcse/tuhinjubcse.github.io/index.md

 ![Image](images/46482006_10204831949436328_1583830101626191872_o.jpg)

 ## About me
 I am a student at Columbia University , Department of Computer Science.
-Within the department I am a part of the Natural Language Processing group ,where I am advised by <a href="http://www.cs.columbia.edu/~smara/" title="Title"> Professor Smaranda Muresan </a> .
-I also work with <a href="http://www.cs.columbia.edu/~kathy/" title="Title"> Professor Kathleen McKeown </a>  .I am highly interested in Controllable Creative Text Generation, CommonSense Reasoning , Argument Mining, Dialogue Understanding, Discourse and Pragmatics, Textual Inference ,Modeling Implicit Semantics ,Machine Reading at Scale & Transfer learning for NLP.
+Within the department I am a part of the Natural Language Processing group ,where I am advised by <a href="http://www.cs.columbia.edu/~smara/" title="Title"> Professor Smaranda Muresan </a>.
+I also work with <a href="http://www.cs.columbia.edu/~kathy/" title="Title"> Professor Kathleen McKeown </a>.
+I am highly interested in Controllable Creative Text Generation, CommonSense Reasoning, Argument Mining, Dialogue Understanding, Discourse and Pragmatics, Textual Inference, Modeling Implicit Semantics, Machine Reading at Scale & Transfer learning for NLP.
 Prior to joining Grad school I was an engineer at UBER and Amazon.

 ## Research Focus

-While I enjoy working on most topics in Natural Language Processing , few of my research interests and directions are:
+While I enjoy working on most topics in Natural Language Processing, few of my research interests and directions are:

 - Controllable/Creative Language Generation : ACL 2020( Under Submission)
 - Argument Mining : NAACL 2019, EMNLP 2019